commhill/commhill.github.io/CONTRIBUTING.md

 ## Developer Quickstart

-1. Fork the `commhill-org` repo as documented on [GitHub](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).
+1. Fork the `commhill/commhill.github.io` repo as documented on [GitHub](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).
 2. Clone the repo to your machine using the follwing command:
    - `$ git clone <forked-repo> --recurse-submodules`
    - If you already cloned, but forgot submodules, run `$ git submodule update --init --recursive`.